Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: Introduction

 Class groups of number fields have been the subject of intensive research in the last two centuries.
 Class field theory, a gem of twentieth century mathematics, made it possible to view the class group of a number field $K$ as the Galois group of an extension $H(K)$, called the Hilbert class field of $K$, of the number field $K$.
 However, construction of Hilbert class fields of number fields is difficult.
 The mystery of class groups remains a subject of continuous investigation and several different approaches are developed to understand class groups.\\

-In this article, we present some of our studies of class groups of number fields from several different approaches.
+In this article, we present some of our studies on class groups of number fields from several different approaches.
 Let $\mathcal{O}_K$ and $C\ell(K)$ denote the ring of integers and the class group of $K$, respectively.
 We use $D_K$ to denote the absolute value of the discriminant of $K$, and $n$ to denote the degree of $K$.
-For any prime number $\ell$, we use $C\ell(K)[\ell]$ to denote the $\ell-$torsion of the class group $C\ell(K)$.
-A very active and difficult theme \cite{EV07, FW21, KP22, PCW20, WJ21} is to obtain bounds of the form
+For any prime number $\ell$, we use $C\ell(K)[\ell]$ to denote the $\ell-$torsion subgroup of the class group $C\ell(K)$.
+A very active and difficult theme \cite{BSTTTZ20, EV07, HV06, LB05, PCW20, WJ21, WJArxiv} is to obtain bounds of the form

 for arbitrary $\epsilon >0$ and some $0< \Delta <\frac{1}{2}$.
 The constant in (\ref{ME}) depends only on $\ell, \epsilon$ and $n$ and not on $K.$ It is classical that one can take $\Delta=\frac{1}{2}$ (for example see \cite[Theorem 4.4]{WN80}).
-Motivated by the works of Brumer-Silverman \cite{BS96}, Duke \cite{WD98}, Zhang \cite{SZ05} it is conjectured that one can take $\Delta=0$ \cite[Conjecture 7.1]{PCW20}.
+Motivated by the works of Brumer-Silverman \cite{BS96}, Duke \cite{WD98}, Zhang \cite{SZ05}, it is conjectured that one can take $\Delta=0$ \cite[Conjecture 7.1]{PCW20}.
 This conjecture is known as $\ell-$torsion conjecture and is connected to several counting problems (see \cite{BSTTTZ20, EV07, HV06, PCW20, PCW21}).
 The survey article by Pierce \cite{LP22} is an excellent source to know more about the $\ell-$torsion conjecture.
 From Gauss's genus theory, one can take $\Delta=0$ for the case $(n, \ell)=(2,2)$.
 In a recent work, Kl\"{u}ners and Wang \cite{KW22} established the conjecture for $\ell-$torsion of class groups of $\ell-$extensions.
-For no other case the conjecture is known, in spite of tremendous attention given to the problem \cite{BSTTTZ20, EPW17, EV07, HV06, KP22, LTZ24, LB05, PCW20, AS17, WJ21}.
-We just mention one improvement due to the important work of Venkatesh and Ellenberg \cite{EV07} which allows one to take $\Delta=\frac{1}{3}$ for the case $(n, \ell)=(2,3)$ and has been pivotal in many recent works.
-Now we state one of the main results proved in this article. \begin{thm} Let $K$ be an abelian number field such that the Hilbert class field $H(K)$ is an abelian extension of $\Q$.
-Then for any prime number $\ell$ and positive $\epsilon$, we have
+For no other case the conjecture is known, in spite of tremendous attention given to the problem \cite{BSTTTZ20, EPW17, EV07, FW21, HV06, KP22, LTZ24, LB05, PCW20, AS17, WJ21}.
+From this illustrious list of work, we wish to highlight the important work of Venkatesh and Ellenberg \cite{EV07} which allows one to take $\Delta=\frac{1}{3}$ for the case $(n, \ell)=(2,3)$ and has been pivotal in many recent works. \\